kchen068/Command-RShell/README.md

 * "q" must be entered by itself when trying to exit.
 (Am not sure if the program had to handle "q" in a line of commands.
 (5/10/17 11:54pm)
 * Echo multiple words/sentences will sometimes result in the output: "Error: echo command not found"
 * When using file redirection you must have a space before and after the "<",">", and ">>".
 E.G.("cat > input.txt"  and " cat >> input.txt") not following this format may cause an error.
-* When using the command "cat" with ">" or ">>" you have to press control+d in order to end the outputting, however; this will cause our program to end.
+* When using the command "cat" with ">" or ">>" you have to press control+d in order to end the outputting/inputting.

 LANGUAGE:
 ---